marcpouzet/zrun/README.md

 (synchronous) subset of the language for the moment.
 A discrete-time signal is represented as infinite stream and a synchronous system as a length-preserving stream function.
-The basic primitives are those of
-Lustre: a unit non-initialized delay (pre), the initialization operator (->), the initialized delay (fby).
+The basic primitives are those of the language Lustre: a unit non-initialized delay (pre), the initialization operator (->), the initialized delay (fby).
 Streams can be defined by mutually recursive definitions.
-It also provides richer programming constructs that were introduced in Lucid Synchrone but are not in Lustre: by-case definition of streams with a possible default and initial value, the last computed value of a stream, hierarchical automata with parameters, stream functions with static parameters that are either know at compile time or at instanciation time, and array operations.
-It also provides a limit form of recursion on a set of size parameters.
+It also provides richer programming constructs that were introduced in Lucid Synchrone and Scade 6: by-case definition of streams with a form of pattern matching, the operator "last" which refers to the previous value of a streams, hierarchical automata with parameters and array operations.
+Functions take streams as input and produce streams.
+Input streams can be constant values that are either known at compile time or at instanciation time.
+The language provides a limit form of recursion on a set of size parameters whose value must be ultimately known at compile-time.

-The objective of this prototype is to be a reference executable semantics; to be used independently of a compiler, e.g., as an oracle for compiler testing; to prove the correctness of compiler steps (e.g., that a well typed/causal/initialized program does not lead to an error; to prove semantics preservation of source-to-source transformations like static scheduling or the compilation of automata); to execute unfinished programs or programs that are semantically correct but are statically rejected by the compiler.
-It is defined is a quite generic manner w.r.t the treatment of causality loops, that is, how instantaneous feedback are treated.
-It is made to illustrate the differences in the treatment of causality between Lustre, Lucid Synchrone/Scade/Zelus and Esterel.
-Examples of correct but rejected programs are those with cyclic circuits accepted by an Esterel compiler (the so-called "constructively causal" programs) but that are rejected by Lustre (and also Lucid Synchrone, Scade and Zélus) because the compiler imposes stronger causality constraints.
+The goal of this prototype is to define a reference executable semantics to be used independently of a compiler, e.g., as an oracle for compiler testing.
+It serves to establish the correctness of every compiler steps (e.g., that a well typed/causal/initialized program does not lead to an error; to prove semantics preservation of source-to-source transformations (e.g., static scheduling or the compilation of automata); to execute unfinished programs or programs that are semantically correct but are statically rejected by the compiler.
+The interpreter makes no a priori hypothesis on typing and other type-based static analyses performed by a synchronous language compiler.
+It can illustrate key differences in the treatment of causality between Lustre, Lucid Synchrone/Scade/Zelus and Esterel.
+Lustre is the more restrictive in term of feed-back loops while Esterel is the more permissive; the three languages Lucid Synchrone/Scade/Zelus define an analysis which exploits by-case definitions of streams.
+Examples of correct but rejected programs are those with cyclic circuits that accepted by an Esterel compiler (the so-called "constructively causal" programs) but that are rejected by Lustre (and also Lucid Synchrone, Scade and Zélus) because the compiler imposes stronger causality constraints.
 Finally, being independent of a